-While the high-confidence model of the RNH-1.3:RDE-3 complex by AF 2 had a ranking score of 0.85, all the other 24 models from the run had much lower scores (Fig. 5A).
+While the high-confidence model of the RNH-1.3:RDE-3 complex by AF 2 had a ranking score of 0.85, all the other 24 models from the run had much lower scores (Figure 5A).
 In fact, the highest-ranking score in 17 subsequent runs was only 0.51.
 This rarity of high-scoring models suggests that multiple runs may be required on the AlphaFold 3 server as well to discover the high scoring models.
-Consistently, only one of 5 new runs of AF 3 resulted in a high-scoring model (Fig. 5B).
-Interestingly, an overlay of models with the top two ranks showed a highly similar structure both in the case of AF 2 and AF 3 predictions despite the large differences in their scores (0.85 vs. 0.51 for AF 2 and 0.74 vs. 0.35 for AF 3 in Fig. 5C; and Movies S37 and S38).
+Consistently, only one of five new runs of AF 3 resulted in a high-scoring model (Figure 5B).
+Interestingly, an overlay of models with the top two ranks showed a highly similar structure both in the case of AF 2 and AF 3 predictions despite the large differences in their scores (0.85 versus 0.51 for AF 2 and 0.74 versus 0.35 for AF 3 in Figure 5C; and Supplementary Movies S37 and S38).
 This observation suggests that for some protein complexes, the models predicted with relatively low ranking scores could nevertheless be close to the highest-scoring model.
-To systematically analyze the convergence of the models with ranking scores, we overlayed the highest scoring models from the 18 runs of AF 2 and calculated the root mean square deviation (RMSD) of each model from the highest-scoring one (Fig. 5D).
-Scores as low as ~0.4 resulted in models that were within ~4Å RMSD of the highest-scoring model.
-However, scores below that (red line in Fig. 5D) were associated with models that could either have a low (e.g., < 10Å) or high (e.g., > 20Å) RMSD compared with the highest-scoring model.
-These analyses suggest that models with a ranking score of 0.4 could be worth exploring further, although we have preserved the more conservative threshold of 0.6 in all subsequent analyses using AlphaFold 2.
-To make the contributions of the two interacting proteins symmetric, we propose that the product of the number of constrained residues in the bait (n{bait}) and that in the prey (n{prey}) be greater than 100.
-Using these revised criteria, we re-examined all AF 2 predictions (Fig. S3) and found that all 32 previously predicted interactions (Fig. 2B) were preserved, and an additional 10 interactions were predicted as significant (Fig. S3).
-These additional interactions (Movies S39 to S48) include those of two RNA regulators with R06C1.4 (designated PIRE-6), two RNA regulators with C38D9.2 (designated PIRE-7), and one RNA regulator with T16G12.4 (designated PIRE-8).
+To systematically analyze the convergence of the models with ranking scores, we overlayed the highest scoring models from the 18 runs of AF 2 and calculated the root mean square deviation (RMSD) of each model from the highest-scoring one (Figure 5D).
+Scores as low as \sim 0.4 resulted in models that were within ~4Å RMSD of the highest-scoring model.
+However, scores below that (red line in Figure 5D) were associated with models that could either have a low (e.g. $<10\text{\AA}$) or high (e.g. $>20\text{\AA}$) RMSD compared with the highest-scoring model.
+These analyses suggest that models with a ranking score of 0.4 could be worth exploring further, although we have preserved the more conservative threshold of 0.6 in all subsequent analyses using AF 2.
+To make the contributions of the two interacting proteins symmetric, we propose that the product of the number of constrained residues in the bait (n{bait}) and that in the prey (n{prey}) be >100.
+Using these revised criteria, we re-examined all AF 2 predictions (Supplementary Figure S3) and found that all 32 previously predicted interactions (Figure 2B) were preserved, and an additional 10 interactions were predicted as significant (Supplementary Figure S3).
+These additional interactions (Supplementary Movies S39-S48) include those of two RNA regulators with R06C1.4 (designated PIRE-6), two RNA regulator with T16G12.4 (designated PIRE-8).

 Taken together, these analyses suggest heuristics for managing false negatives.
-Since high-scoring models can be rare (1 in 450 AF 2 models with a score > 0.6 for RNH-1.3:RDE-3) and therefore require many runs to discover, false negative rate can be set based on available computational resources.
+Since high-scoring models can be rare (1 in 450 AF 2 models with a score >0.6 for RNH-1.3:RDE-3) and therefore require many runs to discover, false negative rate can be set based on available computational resources.
 Given the early convergence of some models with increasing ranking score (a model with ~0.4 ranking score only had an RMSD of ~4Å compared with the highest scoring model for RNH-1.3:RDE-3), reducing the ranking threshold could lead to the discovery of interactors within fewer runs.
-In contrast, false positives are difficult to estimate or manage because we would need a set of proteins that would not interact with each other under any circumstance - such an idealized set may not exist.
+In contrast, false positives are difficult to estimate or manage because we would need a set of proteins that would not interact with each other under any circumstance-such an idealized set may not exist.

-Pseudogenes among the top 25 genes could encode proteins that interact with some RNA regulators.
+Pseudogenes among the top 25 genes could encode proteins that interact with some RNA regulators